gulrofe/hivdyn/README.md

 # hivdyn

-Squeak program.

 HIV-1 Dynamics in the Squeak Workspace
 Author: Felix Rodrigues Gulias - 2025 - Sao Paulo - Brazil
+Squeak language

 This program was inspired by the following working paper: